Jomsaruj/Express-series1-MyFirstExpressServer/README.md

 ### How to add express to your project

+0. make sure you have node installed on your computer
 1. open terminal
 2. cd to the directory
 3. enter ```node npm init```